What you need to know

 - Learn more about FERPA and how it pertains to your educational records and personal information.

-- Complete the Request to Suppress Directory Information Form, indicating which information you wish to suppress.
+- Complete the Suppress Directory Information Request, indicating which information you wish to suppress.

 - Sign and date the form and return it to the Registrar’s Office in Room 5-117.

 - To revoke a previous request to suppress your directory information, check the applicable box on the form.